Skip to main content

 Overview

-This is the most common use case.
-By creating "Service Product" or "Add-on Product" in Centra, you can represent customizations that carry their own price.
+By creating "Service Product" or "Add-on Product" in Centra, you can represent customisations that carry their own price.

 How it works